rinawasabi/advanced-web-dev/Final_Project/Project_phase_2.md

     - `App.css` – Global layout and typography
     - `AddRecipe.css` – Custom styles for form layout
     - `RecipeDetail.css` – Styling for the detailed recipe view
-    - `Navbar.css` – Custom navbar fonts and colors
+    - `MyRecipe.css` – Custom fonts and colors for My Recipe page

 This combination ensures consistent, responsive design while allowing for personalized styling across different parts of the app.